privacyguides/privacyguides.org/docs/android/overview.en.md

 [Permissions on Android](https://developer.android.com/guide/topics/permissions/overview) grant you control over what apps are allowed to access.
 Google regularly makes [improvements](https://developer.android.com/about/versions/11/privacy/permissions) on the permission system in each successive version.
 All apps you install are strictly [sandboxed](https://source.android.com/security/app-sandbox), therefore, there is no need to install any antivirus apps.
 A smartphone with the latest version of Android will always be more secure than an old smartphone with an antivirus that you have paid for.
 It's better not to pay for antivirus software and to save money to buy a new smartphone such as a Google Pixel.

 Should you want to run an app that you're unsure about, consider using a user or work profile.

+## Media Access
+Quite a few applications allows you to "share" a file with them for media upload.
+If you want to, for example, tweet a picture to Twitter, do not grant Twitter access to your "media and photos", because it will have access to all of your pictures then.
+Instead, go to your file manager (documentsUI), hold onto the picture, then share it with Twitter.

 ## User Profiles